Skip to main content

 Remark

-Regardless of the sign of number, a value is rounded away from zero.
+Regardless of the sign of the number, a value is rounded away from zero.

 Note: If the number is non-numeric, then EVEN returns the error #VALUE!